mstksg/inCode/copy/entries/fc-statements.md

 think of `()` as being analogous to a function returning "void" in other languages.

+If you have experience with object-oriented languages and templates/generics, `IO a` sort of corresponds to something like `IO<a>`.

 There are definitely many values of type `IO Int` or `IO String`, which represent actions that produce an `Int` or a `String`, respectively.
 One common example is `getLine`, which is of type `IO String` --- `getLine` is an